riot/riot/doc/guide/index.md

 </h3>
 ```

 Expressions are 100% JavaScript.
-Few examples:
+A few examples:

 ``` js
 { title || 'Untitled' }